When we throw aside the birds and the planets and the mountains for a moment, we can remember that God has also chosen to create US.

 The same way that children take after their parents, God’s family in its entirety would resemble Him in every way, with each individual expressing Him a bit differently.
 If we ever wonder why we were created, Ephesians tells us we were “created to be like God in true righteousness and holiness.”
 (4:24)

-Talk about beyond the limits of our minds!
-The idea of being like God and expressing His characteristics is not something we can easily take in….especially when we don’t feel particularly righteous or holy (all of this is not by our own doing, but BY GRACE….see Act 4).
+Talk about beyond the limits of our minds.
+The idea of being like God and expressing His characteristics is not something we can easily take in.
+(It’s obviously only by BY GRACE Eph 2:8-9).

 One of the most incredible characteristics of God is His UNITY.
 (He is so united that the three are actually One) As members of His family, we were created so that the same would be true of us: